-Red flashing Faulty data transmission from the keyboard.
+Red flashing Faulty data transmission from the keyboard or keyboard identifier is wrong.

 Red Battery in the keyboard is discharged.

 If the receipt is poor, correct the position of the keyboard to the unit.

 If the LED displays the status "Battery discharged", the batteries in the keyboard have to be replaced.
 A battery set lasts several months.